HermanBide/assessment/EXPLANATION.md

 ## If i had more time
-if i had more time i would create a data structure (hashmap) to house employees and their names key and the employee attributes would be an object, descendants and their levels and update the data structure as i am building the tree. when implmenting the functions i would get the specific name that i needed from the hashmap as well as their level this will retrieve an employees info in constant time.
+if i had more time i would create a data structure (hashmap) to house employees names as keys and value would be an object with level, boss and descendant properties and update the data structure as i am building the tree. when implmenting the functions i would get the specific name that i needed from the hashmap as well as their level this will retrieve an employees info in constant time.
 Also i would add automated unit testing and test will verify that the methods are working correctly.

 ### Bonus